eklavya/scala-thrust/README.md

 How to use
 ==========
+The Thrust runtime is platform specific.
+Latest release may be found [here](https://github.com/breach/thrust/releases)

-Point to thrustshell binary in application.conf.
+Point to the thrustshell binary in application.conf.

 Then use activator run inside example to run.